Find Affordable College Courses

 Louisville, KY

-With a ranking of #6, Sullivan University did quite well on this year’s best schools for nursing students.
-Sullivan University is a small private for-profit school located in the city of Louisville.
+Sullivan University ranked #6 on this year’s Best Nursing Schools in Kentucky list.
+Sullivan University is a small private for-profit school located in the large city of Louisville.

 While working on their degree, nursing majors at Sullivan University accumulate an average of around $35,507 in student debt.